Zeke-OS/zeke/doc/fs.md

 #### Lookup vnode by filename

-File lookup on ramfs level is implemented only on single directory vnode level and sub-directory lookup must be then implemented on
+File lookup on ramfs level is implemented only on single directory vnode level and sub-directory lookup must be then implemented on VFS level i.e. lookup function for a vnode can only lookup for entries in the current directory vnode.
-<span data-acronym-label="vfs" data-acronym-form="singular+abbrv">vfs</span>
-level i.e. lookup function for a vnode can only lookup for entries in the current directory vnode.
 A file lookup is made by calling `vnode->vnode_ops->lookup()`.